-Deng, Goyal and Sahai showed a transformation that transforms any resettably-sound relaxed-concurrent zero-knowledge argument into a resettably-sound resettable zero-knowledge argument [6] (The relaxed-concurrent zero-knowledge is a property that weakens concurrent zero-knowledge in some way [6]).
-The transformation works in the plain model and it uses a resettably-sound zero-knowledge argument as a main building block, that is implemented by a constant-round protocol in a plain model.
-Thus, the Deng-Goyal-Sahai transformation transforms any constant-round protocol into a constant-round protocol.
+Deng, Goyal and Sahai showed a transformation that transforms any resettably-sound relaxed-concurrent zeroknowledge argument into a resettably-sound resettable zero-knowledge argument (The relaxed-concurrent zeroknowledge is a property that weakens concurrent zeroknowledge in some way) [6].
+The transformation works in the plain model and preserves the property of being constant rounds.
+(The transformation uses a resettably-sound zero-knowledge argument as a main building block, that is implemented by a constant-round protocol in a plain model.)